tsadja/cs131_notes_dev/_chapters/lecture/images_and_color.md

   - Lambertian/diffuse surfaces: appear equally bright from all viewing directions (viewing direction no longer necessary in the equation vs. BRDF)

 - **Simplified rendering models**
-  - With a Lambertian assumption), element-wise multiplication with illumination gives the color signal
+  - With a Lambertian assumption, element-wise multiplication with illumination gives the color signal

   - BRDF -> reflectance: For diffuse reflections, we replace the BRDF calculation with a wavelength-by-wavelength scalar multiplication
   <p align="center">